 Are interns paid?

-Yes, the Communications Internship Program is a paid experience.
+Yes.
 Student typically work between four and six hours weekly as interns.
 The students are compensated in order to offset any expenses that they may incur while carrying out their duties and to also remove any barriers that might prevent a student from participation due to a need to work a second job.

 How long does the internship program run?

 CIP is a year-long commitment.
 Interns should make arrangements with their extra-curricular activities to accommodate the requirements of the program.